 How to prepare for the Manitou Incline

 Like I said earlier, the Manitou Incline is no joke and definitely not a walk in the park.
-That being said, I don’t want to scare you off of it either because I do think with a little preparation and patience, hiking the Incline is totally possible for most healthy people.
+I don’t want to scare you off of it either because I do think with a little preparation and patience, hiking the Incline is totally possible for most healthy people.

 Train your body for a hard hike

-Hike, jog or run hills as much as you can – or if you can train on flights of stairs, that’s even better.
+Hike, jog, or run hills as much as you can.
+If you can train on flights of stairs, that’s even better.
 Alternate your training sessions between trying to go light and fast(er) and going slower while carrying extra weight.

 The more you can train and the more in shape you are, the more safe and enjoyable your hike up the Incline will be.